1. Genetics-based strategies to control mosquito-borne diseases:

 Malaria, dengue, Zika and other mosquito-borne diseases pose a major global health burden throughout much of the world.
 Over 600,000 people die each year from malaria, most of whom are children under the age of five in sub-Saharan Africa, and over 50,000,000 people are infected with dengue each year, ~10,000 of whom die from the disease.
 For malaria, recent declines in transmission have been seen following wide-scale distribution of bed nets and antimalarial drugs; however, these tools are not expected to be sufficient to eliminate malaria from highly-endemic areas.
 For dengue, there is no cure or vaccine available that is effective against all four serotypes.
 Consequently, there is interest in novel strategies to control these diseases, including genetics-based approaches.

 Understanding how these gene drive systems spread through populations of mosquitoes requires mathematical models and knowledge of the ecology and environment into which they could be introduced.
 Our research in this area therefore falls at the interface between molecular biology and ecology.
-We work with molecular biologists - Professor Anthony James at UC Irvine, Professor Ethan Bier at UC San Diego, and Professor Omar Akbari at UC San Diego - to determine how the constructs they engineer in the lab could be expected to behave in the wild.
-In doing so, we contribute to the discussion on construct design.
-We also work with population geneticist Professor Greg Lanzaro and the Vector Genetics Lab at UC Davis to better understand the dispersal patterns of mosquitoes, their genetic variation, seasonal changes in their abundance, and other aspects of their population biology.
+We work with molecular biologists - Professor Omar Akbari and Professor Ethan Bier at UC San Diego, and Professor Anthony James at UC Irvine- to determine how the constructs they engineer in the lab could be expected to behave in the wild.
+We also work with vector ecologists at the Ifakara Health Institute in Tanzania, QIMR Berghofer Medical Research Institute in Australia, and the Environmental Health Institute/National Environment Agency in Singapore to better understand the dispersal patterns of mosquitoes, their genetic variation, seasonal changes in their abundance, and other aspects of their population biology.

 Our goal is to move this field forward in a way that allows the burden of mosquito-borne diseases to be reduced in a safe and socially responsible way.
-We serve as modeling lead for the UC Irvine Malaria Initiative to develop CRISPR-based gene drive systems to control Anopheles gambiae, the main African malaria vector.
-We also work with the Akbari Lab to develop gene drive and remediation systems for Aedes aegypti, the mosquito vector of dengue, chikungunya and Zika virus.
-We collaborate with the Tata Institute for Genetics and Society to develop CRISPR-based gene drive systems to control Anopheles stephensi, the main malaria vector in urban India, and work with Berkeley's Innovative Genomics Institute to explore the application of CRISPR-based genetic control strategies for insect agricultural pests.
-We have developed a general modeling framework, MGDrivE (Mosquito Gene Drive Explorer), to address research questions related to these projects.
-Initial work has focused on molecular biological considerations; however, as the technology moves closer to field application, our research interests are shifting to ecological characterization of mosquito populations, field trial design, and implications for human disease transmission.
+We provide modeling support for the Bill & Melinda Gates Foundation's mosquito genetic control portfolio, developing target product profiles and surveillance protocols for these technologies.
+We are also a key collaborator of the Akbari Lab, which is developing novel genetics-based versions of the sterile insect technique to control Anopheles gambiae, the main African malaria vector, and Aedes aegypti, the main mosquito vector of dengue, chikungunya and Zika virus.
+We serve as modeling lead for the UC Malaria Initiative to develop CRISPR-based gene drive systems to control Anopheles gambiae, the main African malaria vector, and work with Berkeley's Innovative Genomics Institute to explore the application of CRISPR technology to insect genetic control.
+We have developed several modeling frameworks, MGDrivE (Mosquito Gene Drive Explorer), MGDrivE 2 and MGSurvE (Mosquito Gene Surveillance), to address research questions related to these projects.
+As the technology moves closer to field application, our research interests are shifting to ecological characterization of mosquito populations, field trial design, and implications for human disease transmission.

 2. Landscape genomics to quantify mosquito movement:

 The safety and efficacy of mosquito genetic control strategies are critically dependent on an accurate understanding of mosquito movement patterns.
 To advance our understanding of the fine-scale movement patterns of mosquitoes, we are exploring the application of landscape genomic methods with Dr. Gordana Rašić of QIMR Berghofer Medical Research Institute in Australia.
 The particular methods we are interested in - close-kin mark-recapture - involve intensive landscape sampling efforts and subsequent genetic sequencing to the extent required to infer close familial relationships (parent-offspring, full sibling, half sibling, etc.).
 Observations of pairs of closely-related individuals then provide information on displacement on the timescale of a generation, which collectively may be used to parameterize a predictive model of mosquito movement.
-The same studies can also be used to infer other demographic parameters, such as population size and mating behavior.
-We are also investigating alternative genetic approaches to infer mosquito movement at larger spatial scales.
-This is of interest as mosquitoes are known to be transported by humans over large distances, with important implications for the wide-scale spread and reversibility of gene drive systems.
+The same studies can also be used to infer other demographic parameters, such as population size, and adult and larval mortality rates, as well as the impact of interventions on these parameters.
+Quantifying demographic and dispersal parameters of mosquito populations has been an enduring challenge, and these methods promise to provide a complementary approach of relevance to better understanding their ecology and control.

 3. Mathematical modeling to support malaria elimination: